Does Fluoride During Pregnancy Affect Child’s IQ?

 Key Sources

-• Processed Foods and Beverages: Some processed foods and beverages may contain fluoride, including soda, juice, and canned or bottled foods and drinks.
+• Processed Foods and Beverages: Fluoride can be found in various processed items, including sodas, juices, and canned or bottled foods and drinks.

-Alternative Strategies for Preventing Cavities and Tooth Decay
+Alternative Strategies for Preventing Cavities & Tooth Decay

 For pregnant women concerned about the potential risks and side effects of fluoride exposure, alternative strategies can be used to maintain good oral health and prevent cavities and tooth decay.